Reach Mobile vs. Verizon Wireless Review

 Which will it be?
 Are you a do-gooder who wants a cheap plan from Reach or a data-lover who wants a powerhouse plan from Verizon?
 Maybe a quick recap will help you decide.

-Family plans: Verizon is the clear winner in this category because it offers steep discounts on multi-line plans.
+Family plans: Verizon's myPlan tiers are the clear winner here, with steep discounts on multi-line plans (Simplicity, by contrast, charges the same flat rate per line no matter how many you add).
 Reach, on the other hand, offers no family plan discounts or perks to speak of.

 Coverage and performance: Reach uses T-Mobile to provide network coverage and Verizon uses (you guessed it) Verizon.
 Verizon offers more coverage overall, but T-Mobile makes up for it with faster average data speeds.
 Since Reach Mobile is an MVNO carrier, your data speeds can be throttled when the network gets busy.